QueenOfRodents/pkmn-tournament-overlay-tool-personal/README.md

 - A new color scheme and branding!
 I wanted to keep TourKOAL distinctive for what it is.
 - Fixes:
    - Multiple names are now properly spelled.
-   - Heat Rock and Thick Club's omission from the list of items has been fixed.
+   - Heat Rock, Stick, and Thick Club's omission from the list of items has been fixed.
 - Feature Additions:
    - Ability to check whether a Pokémon is Dynamaxed or Mega Evolved, akin to how the Terastallization feature functions.
+(WIP)
    - Addition of Z-A and Mega Dimension forms to the list.
+(Done!)
    - Addition of Mega Stones and Z-Crystals in the items list.
+(Done!)
    - Ability to use sprites!
-(Credits for Gen 5 and on down below)
+(Credits for Gen 5 and on down below) (WIP)

 ## The Reason
 Allow me to start this off by saying that I forked this because the original has been an invaluable tool to me.